 To combat the projected increase in traffic deaths, the NHTSA is calling for increased involvement and safety efforts from government entities, law enforcement, auto manufacturers and others.
 The NHSTA plans to hold collaborative meetings to discuss ideas and approaches to combat the safety and behavioral issues that are causing roadway deaths.

 Have you lost a loved one in a fatal traffic accident?
-The auto accident lawyers at Gordon & Doner are committed to helping our clients seek justice on behalf of their loved ones.
+The auto accident lawyers at Gordon & Partners are committed to helping our clients seek justice on behalf of their loved ones.
+Our injury lawyers have many years of experience handling damages claims and we welcome you to call us today for help with your claim.